Wayne Webb: PBA career

+PBA Tour

 The son of a bowling center operator, Webb knew from age twelve that "all I ever wanted to be was a professional bowler."
 He was eighteen when he got his wish and joined the PBA (Professional Bowlers Association) tour in late 1975.
 He found success quickly, winning his first tournament at age 21 and earning "Player of the Year" honors by age 23.
-On November 2, 1982, Webb won the Columbia 300 Open in Sterling Heights, Michigan to become one of the youngest players in PBA history (25 years, 90 days) to reach ten career PBA titles.
-Webb remains the fourth-youngest player to reach ten titles as of 2020, behind Pete Weber (24 years, 247 days), Marshall Holman and Mike Aulby.
+On November 2, 1982, Webb won the Columbia 300 Open in Sterling Heights, Michigan to become one of the youngest players in PBA history to reach ten career PBA titles.
+Webb remains the fifth-youngest player to reach ten titles as of 2026, behind Pete Weber (24 years, 247 days), Marshall Holman, Mike Aulby, and Anthony Simonsen.

 Webb was one of the PBA's first 10 career "millionaires."
 Webb captured 20 career PBA titles, including his lone major championship at the 1980 PBA Tournament of Champions.
-He was named PBA Player of the Year in 1980, the only player not named Earl Anthony or Mark Roth to win that award in an 11-season stretch (1974-1984).
+He was named PBA Player of the Year in 1980, the only player not named Earl Anthony or Mark Roth to win that award in an 11-season stretch (1974–1984).
 He became a member of the PBA Hall of Fame in 1993.

 Webb's 20th and final PBA Tour title came in 1997 at the Bud Light Championship, where he defeated future Hall of Famer Amleto Monacelli in the final match.
 This was the second title for Webb in 1997, marking the first time he had won multiple titles in a season since 1985.
 The 20 titles puts Webb in a 14th-place tie with fellow PBA Hall of Famers Dick Ritger, Tommy Jones and Monacelli.
 A panel of bowling experts selected by the PBA ranked Webb #18 on their 2008 list of "50 Greatest Players of the Last 50 Years."

 From 2000 on, Webb had major personal and professional problems, including suffering through a gambling addiction and his third divorce, and his bowling career began a steady decline.
 His final appearance in a televised PBA Tour championship round was February 9, 2002 at the Columbia 300 Tar Heel Open.
 After being eliminated during qualifying at the 2005 PBA World Championship, Webb quit the PBA Tour and professional bowling as a whole.
 Webb's appearance in the Ten-pin movie/documentary A League of Ordinary Gentlemen documents this time and features Webb's candid comments on this period of his life.

-Webb also continues to bowl in local and regional tournaments, on the PBA Senior Tour (now known as the PBA50 Tour) and in selected events on the PBA Tour.
+While the film had a mostly positive message about how Steve Miller and three Microsoft executives had rescued bowling from bankruptcy, Webb lamented the effects of the all-exempt PBA Tour on veteran players like himself, stating what it felt like to "give an entire life to something on the belief that it will never end, and then to watch it end anyway."
+He has appeared only in selected events on the PBA Tour since that time.
 He bowled at the PBA 2008 H&R Block Tournament of Champions along with several other past TOC winners who were invited.